-The payment to Applicants under NFIP policies will be determined and verified by PRHFA through the FEMA database and cross-referenced with PRDOH CDBG-DR data.
-If PRHFA cannot verify the NFIP insurance proceeds through the NFIP database, PRHFA will use documentation supplied by the Applicant.
+The payment to Applicants under NFIP policies will be determined and verified by PRHFA or an authorized representative through the FEMA database and cross-referenced with PRDOH CDBG-DR data.
+If PRHFA or an authorized representative cannot verify the NFIP insurance proceeds through the NFIP database, PRHFA will use documentation supplied by the Applicant.
 If an Applicant can provide documentation demonstrating the insurance proceeds amount provided by the FEMA database includes items not covered in the home evaluation or not paid to cover the structural loss.
 In such cases, PRHFA will use the documentation provided by the Applicant to adjust the insurance payout considered in the DOB analysis.
 The documentation provided by the Applicant must come from the insurance company which issued the payments.